googleads/publisher-ads-lighthouse-plugin/docs/audits/loads-gpt-from-official-source.md

-# Load GPT from recommended host
+# Load GPT from an official source

 ## Overview

-This audit ensures that the Google Publisher Tag (GPT) library is being loaded from the recommended host.
+This audit ensures that the Google Publisher Tag (GPT) library is being loaded from an official source.
 The browser must open a connection to each new host your page references, which can take significant time.
 By loading GPT from the recommended host you ensure that all ad serving requests are made to a single domain, reducing the number of connections to open and improving page load